-37 38 Committee: Special Political and Decolonization
+Committee: Special Political and Decolonization

-Universal Cruise Ship Regulations 1 2 To the General Assembly: 3 4 Concerned for the safety of international travelers on cruises and the staff of cruises, 5 6 7 Encouraged by the World Travel and Tourism Council (WTTC) report stating that regions should set their own cruise safety regulations, 8 9 Fully aware that the cruise ship industry is a major part of many countries economies, 10 11 12 Desiring to make a policy that will ensure safety for all persons involved in international cruise travel, 13 14 15 Stressing the importance of holding cruise ships accountable for the protection of all passengers and staff, 16 17 18 Believing that in the past, the protection of passengers on the cruise ships has not always been a top priority.
-19 20 The Delegation of Barbados does Hereby: 21 22 23 24 Urges the United Nations World Tourism Organization to create a universal set of cruise ship regulations to be put in place that ensure the protection and safety of all persons involved in the international cruise travel.
-25 26 27 28 Declares that these regulations should include the enforcement of having all emergency procedures provided as well as the means to execute these procedures and that security measures are taken to ensure that theft and other small crimes are controlled.
-29 30 31 32 33 34 Recommends that each country would create a department under their security enforcement agencies already in place, who inspected these cruise ships and ensured that the regulations were being followed and if it was found these ships were in violation of the regulations, it would be up to the local authorities to enforce the regulations 35 Further requests that if any of these measures fail, the cruise ship companies will be liable for death, injury and personal loss of their passengers.
+Universal Cruise Ship Regulations

+Concerned for the safety of international travelers on cruises and the staff of cruises,

+Encouraged by the World Travel and Tourism Council (WTTC) report stating that regions should set their own cruise safety regulations,

+Fully aware that the cruise ship industry is a major part of many countries economies,

+Desiring to make a policy that will ensure safety for all persons involved in international

+11 cruise travel,

+Stressing the importance of holding cruise ships accountable for the protection of all passengers and staff,

+Believing that in the past, the protection of passengers on the cruise ships has not always been a top priority.

+The Delegation of Barbados does Hereby:

+Urges the United Nations World Tourism Organization to create a universal set of cruise ship regulations to be put in place that ensure the protection and safety of all persons involved in the international cruise travel.

+Declares that these regulations should include the enforcement of having all emergency procedures provided as well as the means to execute these procedures and that security measures are taken to ensure that theft and other small crimes are controlled.

+Recommends that each country would create a department under their security enforcement agencies already in place, who inspected these cruise ships and ensured that the regulations were being followed and if it was found these ships were in violation of the regulations, it would be up to the local authorities to enforce the regulations

-Further requests that if any of these measures fail, the cruise ship companies will be
+Further requests that if any of these measures fail, the cruise ship companies will be liable for death, injury and personal loss of their passengers.